-When the Certificate Request utility is launched, it will check the credential cache and prompt the user for an Active Directory username and password if the user has not authenticated already.
-Once there are credentials in the kerberos credential store, Certificate Request will request and populate the Active Directory information in the Submission Information Section.
+When the Certificate Request utility is launched, it will check the credential cache and prompt the user for an Active Directory username and password, if the user has not authenticated already.
+Once there are credentials in the Kerberos credential store, Certificate Request will request and populate the Active Directory information in the Submission Information section.

-Certificate Storage Info section
+Certificate Storage Information Section

-macOS uses certificates to authenticate to services such as Mail, VPN, Wireless, and more, most typically in enterprise environments.
+macOS uses certificates to authenticate to services such as Mail, VPN, Wireless, and more, typically in enterprise environments.
 Configurations on macOS typically use the certificates store in the user’s default login keychain.
 Some services can be configured to use certificates stored in a YubiKey hardware encryption device.
 The Certificate Storage Information specifies where to store the certificate and private key acquired by Certificate Request.

-- Keychain.
-The certificate and private key requested will be stored in the user’s login keychain.
+- Keychain: The certificate and private key requested will be stored in the user’s login keychain.

-- YubiKey.
-The certificate and private key requested will be stored in the YubiKey hardware device using specified slot and management key.
+- YubiKey: The certificate and private key requested will be stored in the YubiKey hardware device using the specified slot and Management Key.

-- Credentials.
-If the user has credentials in the kerberos cache (either by logging in at the login window or from another mechanism such as kinit), the principal names will be shown here.
-If there are multiple principals, select one from the popup menu to use for certificate submission.
+- Credentials: If the user has credentials in the Kerberos cache (either by logging in at the login window or from another mechanism such as kinit), the principal names will be shown here.
+If there are multiple principals, select one from the pop-up menu to use for certificate submission.

 When a certificate is installed by Certificate Request, it can be viewed by opening Keychain Access in the Utilities folder.
-Select the user’s keychain and My Certificates under Category as shown below.
+Select the user’s keychain and My Certificates under Category as shown below: